ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimtex.md

 | `am`, `im` | Items in `itemize` and `enumerate` environments|

 The `ad` and `id` delimiter text object covers all of `()`, `[]`, `{}`, etc. *and* their `\left \right`, `\big \big`, etc. variants, which is very nice.
-Here is a visual mode example of the delimeter and environment text objects:
+Here is a visual mode example of the delimiter and environment text objects:

 <image src="/assets/images/vim-latex/vimtex/text-objects.gif" alt="VimTeX's text objects"  />